 Microbial interactions within the metaorganism: mechanisms of bacterial niche specialization and warfare in symbiosis

-Memory mechanisms of nutritional stress in the gut ecosystem
+Memory mechanisms of undernutrition in the gut ecosystem

 New approaches to understanding eco-evolutionary dynamics in metaorganisms